opendatamesh-initiative/odm-site-platform/docs/architecture/odm-cli/odm-cli.md

 syntax, and commands that requires an available and reachable ODM service, such as commands to create a Data Product, create a Blueprint, read all the registered Data Products, ...

-A basic description and an how-to guide for execution is available on the module [README.md](https://github.com/opendatamesh-initiative/odm-platform/blob/main/odm-cli/README.md) on GitHub.
+A basic description and a how-to guide for execution is available on the module [README.md](https://github.com/opendatamesh-initiative/odm-platform/blob/main/odm-cli/README.md) on GitHub.

 ## Technologies
 * Java 11